Grow your export business

 Some things to think about if you’re considering expanding your export business, and where you can get help and support.

 If you’re already exporting successfully to one or two countries, you can apply the lessons you’ve learned to expand your international business and start trading abroad more regularly – but expanding into new markets still takes careful planning.

 Even if you already have some experience of exporting, all markets are different, so it’s vital to research each one thoroughly to assess demand, competition and trends.
 You’ll also need to think about any tariffs and duties and how changes to them might affect you in the future.

 The World Trade Organisation website is a good starting point for economic research and statistics.

-The Department for International Trade’s Great.Gov site offers guidance and support services to help you grow your export business, including finding a buyer overseas for your goods and services or new export opportunities.
+The Department for Business and Trade’s Great.Gov site offers guidance and support services to help you grow your export business, including finding a buyer overseas for your goods and services or new export opportunities.

 Other resources include Google’s Market Finder, where you can search for new markets based on your product, and the Institute of Export and International Trade has free Doing Business guides focusing on specific countries and a useful Market Weighting Guide to help your decision-making.